mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 2. The SYN-ACK sent in reply acts as a association signal and places the flow into associating state,
 3. The ACK sent in reply acts as a confirmation signal and places the flow into associated state,
 3. The final FIN is a stop signal, and
-4. the ACK of the final FIN is a stop confirmation signal, moving the flow into closing state.
+4. the ACK of the final FIN is a stop confirmation signal, moving the flow into stopping state.

 Note that abormally closed flows (with RST) do not provide stop confirmation, and are therefore not provided for by this state machine.
 Due to TCP's support for half-closed flows, additional state modeling is necessary to extract a stop signal from the final FIN.

 Note also that the association and stop signals derived from the TCP header are not integrity protected, and association and confirmation signals based on